-Georgia election: Who is Stacey Abrams?
+First black female nominee for US governor

 Ms Abrams, 44, will face a Republican candidate in the high-stakes mid-term contest in November.

-Lt Gov Casey Cagle won the Republican primary on Tuesday, and will face Georgia's secretary of state Brian Kemp in a run off on 24 July to decide her eventual opponent.
+Lt Gov Casey Cagle won the Republican primary on Tuesday, and will face Georgia's secretary of state Brian Kemp in a run-off on 24 July to decide her eventual opponent.

 If elected in the deeply conservative state, Ms Abrams would become the first woman and the first person from an ethnic minority to lead the southern state.

+Also among the winners was political newcomer Amy McGrath, a former fighter pilot, who won a Kentucky primary for a seat in the US Congress.

+"It's more, this time, this climate, right now," Ms McGrath told CNN before her win against Lexington Mayor Jim Gray.
+"It's very clear that people are looking for more women."

-The US currently has six female governors, including two Democrats and four Republicans, in Alabama, Iowa, New Mexico, Oklahoma, Oregon and Rhode Island.
+The US currently has six female governors.

-Ms Abrams prevailed over Stacey Evans, a 40-year-old state representative, with three quarters of the vote.
+Ms Abrams prevailed over Stacey Evans, a 40-year-old state representative, with three-quarters of the vote.

 Familiar with 'first'